|

 redesign / set up a new production facility....

-So, for the first time in perhaps twenty years, I spent over a year where the days have not been about music production but business, real estate, configuring and other matters.
-This has opened doors for many things - exploring spiritual interests, taking an extended course in singing/body awareness, and most significantly, re-assessing the motivations for making music and recordings, and for working in general.
+So, for the first time in perhaps twenty years, I spent over a year where the days have not been about music production

 The truth is, in today's environment, hardly anybody even "breaks